Uralstech/UAI.LiteRT/Documentation/DocSource/QuickStart.md

 # Quick Start

 The example code in this quick start guide is provided for educational and demonstration purposes only.
 It may not represent best practices for production use.
-This quick start was last updated for **UAI.LiteRTLM v2.1.0-preview.5**.

 ## Aim